chrisinoakland/chrisinoakland.github.io/_posts/2020-02-16-logging-and-automation.md

 classes: wide
 ---

+How to use Python to perform logging and automation.

 ### Introduction

-How to use Python to perform logging and automation
+This code provides a how to on using Python to automate and set up logging of

 ```python
 # File: Exercise10_2.py